coderefinery/social-coding/talk.md

 - Attractive for commercial software companies
 - No guaranteed access to **derivative work**, but typically not a problem in practice
+- .emph[You still have access, even if someone else buys your business.]

 ### 3. Share-alike